 During such times of disruption, the most vulnerable in society have the potential to be the most adversely affected.
 In a project financed by the New Frontiers in Research Fund established by the Canadian Tri-agency Institutional Programs Secretariat, IWH Scientist Dr. Arif Jetha will use foresight methods to examine what future changes to the labour market could mean for young people with disabilities and how they can anticipate opportunities for work participation.

-The project have three objectives: 1) to examine potential changes that may occur in the Canadian labour market 15 years from now, and how they may affect the work participation for young people with disabilities; 2) identify work-related skills that young people with disabilities will need in the changing labour market; and 3) develop concrete recommendations to “future proof” young people with disabilities.
+The project has three objectives: 1) to examine potential changes that may occur in the Canadian labour market 15 years from now, and how they may affect the work participation of young people with disabilities; 2) identify work-related skills that young people with disabilities will need in the changing labour market; and 3) develop concrete recommendations to “future-proof” young people with disabilities.
 (Future-proofing refers to the process of anticipating the future and developing policies and programs to improve resilience and minimize the shocks and stresses of future events.)